kikrishn/Blog/_posts/2021-03-01-cohomology-intuitively.md

   dimension obvious!
 If you want a bonus challenge, can you guess what the generators will be?
 Keep in mind there's lots of generating sets, so you may get a different answer from what sage tells you even if you're right.

+  You might also try to _implement_ the algorithm we described yourself, at least for simple cases like graphs.
+You can then check yourself against the built in sage code below!
 </div>